-One of the best balance transfer credit cards for fair credit is the Ollo Platinum Mastercard because it offers an intro APR of Not Offered on balance transfers and has a $0 annual fee.
+One of the best balance transfer credit cards for fair credit is the Ollo Platinum Mastercard because it offers an intro APR of N/A on balance transfers and has a $0 annual fee.
 The balance transfer fee is 4% (minimum $5).
-The Ollo Platinum Card also gives Not Offered on purchases.
+The Ollo Platinum Card also gives N/A on purchases.
 Plus, you don’t need to be eligible for a certain credit union to qualify for this balance transfer credit card for fair credit.

 If you have fair credit, or average credit, you probably have a credit score between 640 and 699.
 So you -probably won’t qualify for any of the best balance transfer cards on the market.
 Those are reserved for people with good credit.
 With fair credit, you’re more likely to end up with a high interest rate, high transfer fee and low credit limit.
 But if a balance transfer is a priority, there are a few cards to choose from.

 Here are the best balance transfer cards for fair credit: